 There is a bit of controversy about the 60-yard dash being integral to scouting a professional baseball player.

-As far as stealing bases, this is not a 60-yard dash either.
-When stealing a base, the player is typically already about 10 feet off of the bag.
 And then they use about 10 feet of sliding space to slide into the next base, right?
-So that only leaves 20 yards of sprinting.
+So that only leaves roughly 20 yards of sprinting.

 A Final Note

-Whether the 60-yard dash is accurate for baseball scouting or not, it is still used as one of the essential qualities that scouts look for.
-So, you must get your speed below seven seconds if you want to make it to the big leagues.
+Whether the 60-yard dash is accurate for baseball scouting or not, it is still used as one of the essential qualities that scouts look for in a potential player.